Trajectory-based models in strong-field physics: Introduction

 \section{Introduction}

-Strong-field physics investigates the highly nonlinear phenomena that occur when intense laser pulses interact with atoms and molecules.
-Among the most well-known of these phenomena are above-threshold ionization (ATI), the formation of a high-energy plateau in the electron energy spectrum (high-order ATI), high-order harmonic generation (HHG), and nonsequential double ionization (NSDI) [see Refs.~\cite{FedorovBook1997,DeloneBook2000,BeckerRev2002,MilosevicRev2003,FaisalRev2005,FariaRev2011,BeckerRev2012,KitzlerBook2016,LinBook2018} for reviews].
+Strong-field physics explores highly nonlinear processes that arise when atoms and molecules are exposed to intense laser fields.
+Among the most extensively studied effects are above-threshold ionization (ATI), the emergence of a high-energy plateau in the photoelectron spectrum (high-order ATI), high-order harmonic generation (HHG), and nonsequential double ionization (NSDI) [see Refs.~\cite{FedorovBook1997,DeloneBook2000,BeckerRev2002,MilosevicRev2003,FaisalRev2005,FariaRev2011,BeckerRev2012,KitzlerBook2016,LinBook2018} for reviews].
 These complex phenomena require a robust theoretical description, and the theoretical approaches used in strong-field physics are continually being refined.
 These approaches are based on the direct numerical solution of the time-dependent Schr\"{o}dinger equation (see, e.g., Refs.~\cite{Muller1999,Bauer2006,Madsen2007,Patchkovski2016}), the strong-field approximation (SFA) \cite{Keldysh1964,Faisal1973,Reiss1980}, and semiclassical models employing classical trajectories to describe electron motion in the continuum.
 Widely known examples of semiclassical models are the two-step model \cite{Linden1988,Gallagher1988,Corkum1989} and the three-step model \cite{Krause1992,Corkum1993}.

 In many cases, direct numerical solutions of the time-dependent Schr\"{o}dinger equation (TDSE) in the single-active electron approximation (see Refs.~\cite{Kulander1988,Kulander1991}) yield results that are in good agreement with experimental observations.
 However, the numerical wavefunction alone often provides limited insight into the mechanisms underlying the phenomena of interest.
 Moreover, the capabilities of modern computer clusters impose practical limitations on these approaches.
 A particularly illustrative example is the strong-field ionization of molecules.
 While solving the TDSE in three spatial dimensions is, in principle, possible, it remains computationally feasible only for the simplest molecular systems and typically requires the selection of the most relevant degrees of freedom \cite{Palacios2006,Saenz2014}.
 Molecular ionization in strong laser fields is substantially more complex than its atomic counterpart due to several factors: the presence of additional nuclear degrees of freedom, the interplay of multiple timescales, and the intricate spatial structure of molecular orbitals.
 Under typical experimental conditions, nuclear motion cannot be neglected and must be treated on an equal footing with the laser-induced electronic dynamics.
 Furthermore, the different nuclear configurations of molecules give rise to orbitals with diverse symmetries, further enriching the dynamics and complicating theoretical treatment.